jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 ## Smoothing

-To practice on the remaining layers (statistics, coordinates and facets), we’ll continue working on several datasets from the first course.
+To practice on the remaining layers (statistics, coordinates and facets), we’ll continue working on several datasets.

 The `mtcars` dataset contains information for 32 cars from Motor Trends magazine from 1974.
 This dataset is small, intuitive, and contains a